metamn/beat/code/pages/blame-the-algorithm/blame-the-algorithm.md

   You can rent machine time to run your functions; spin up servers on demand when traffic goes high; use specific programming languages for specific tasks; decouple user interface from backend; compose applications on the fly; have same good looking apps like internet giants; many more and all for *free*.

+  Such a perfect time to do web!
+It's never been easier and more enjoyable to create!

   ## From People To Machine

   How this fine progress can't be enough for the web to hit the headlines again?